baohuy251210/CP3_Book_Exercises/README.md

 - I'm not that good of a coder, but hope that I will get a lot out from this book.

-Those codes that I upload will include C++ and maybe Java as well, the book recommend solving in Java sometimes because of it's powerful built-in libraries
+Those codes that I uploaded will include C++ and maybe Java as well, the book recommend solving in Java sometimes because of it's powerful built-in libraries.

+- For the Books' download, I won't publish them.
+Still, they are all over the internet if you want to find.

 # Review about first chapter
 - No kidding, the book's content is actually hard, the authors seem to expect readers to have known most of the basic algorithmms; they do recommend "Introduction to Algorithms" as basic knowledge.
 Plus, it looks like the book is more about the implementing algorithms and data structures than explaining them.